ocelot-cloud/docs/content/docs/ocelot-cloud/eula.md

 ---

 {{< alert title="Note" color="warning" >}}
 This EULA governs your use of the Ocelot-Cloud software.
-By accessing or using Ocelot-Cloud, you agree to be bound by it.
-Please read carefully before proceeding.
 {{< /alert >}}

 ## End-User License Agreement (EULA) for Ocelot-Cloud
+proceed

-_Last Updated: 23.03.2025_
+_Last Updated: 24.03.2025_

 This End-User License Agreement ("Agreement") is a binding agreement between you ("User" or "You") and Christoph Baier ("Maintainer").
 By downloading, installing, or using Ocelot-Cloud ("Software"), you agree to be bound by the terms of this Agreement.
 If you do not agree to these terms, do not download, install, or use the Software.